 About Bergen Rocks

 The Bergen Rocks sculpture park is the result of 4 symposia hosted by Morton Burke on his acreage where the park is located.
 23 sculptors from around the world have visited Bergen, each for a period of one month.
-During their time in Bergen, each of them creates a monumental sculpture in stone and it is then placed in the park.
+During their time in Bergen, each of them created a monumental sculpture in stone which was then placed in the park.

-An important element of the Bergen Rocks program is to have the sculptures moved into public places in Alberta so from time to time some of the sculptures from the park will be relocated.
+An important element of the Bergen Rocks program is to have the sculptures moved into public places so from time to time some of the sculptures from the park are relocated.
 The sculptures shown below are now exhibited in Bergen, others that have been realized in the Bergen Rocks symposium program are exhibited in Olds and in Sylvan Lake.

 From A&W Sundre